Caterpillar Equipment — Key Facts

 - Best promotional offer: 0% for 48–60 months on qualifying new equipment

-equipment lenders's Smart Commerce platform and PaymentWatch portal allow buyers to shop and get pre-approved online before visiting a dealer.
-Seasonal and deferred payment structures are available for contractors with seasonal revenue patterns.
-Independent lenders may win on older used Cat equipment (8+ years) or when business credit doesn't meet equipment lenders's standards — compare both options before committing.
+The manufacturer's online tools let buyers shop and get pre-approved before visiting a dealer, and seasonal and deferred payment structures are available for contractors with seasonal revenue patterns.
+Independent lenders may win on older used Cat equipment (8+ years) or when business credit doesn't meet the captive program's standards — compare both options before committing.
+For independent financing across credit profiles, Axiant Partners matches you with competitive lenders.

 CAT Excavator Models — Complete Pricing